-I’ve always been very attached to art since I was a child, since I only ever need a pencil and paper to entertain myself.
+I’ve always been very attached to art since I was a child since I only ever need a pencil and paper to entertain myself.
 I was also always very attached to photography, I believe there is something very special about making a particular moment in time eternal.
-I also think that photographs are a way of connecting with stories and narratives, our own and others.
+I also think that films are a way of connecting ourselves with stories and narratives, our own, and others.

 As I said, I have always enjoyed shooting, but it was after my degree in philosophy that I began to devote myself to photography.
 Since then, photography has been my language, my refuge, a place where I find myself.
-More recently I rediscovered the pleasure of spending hours with papers and pencils, and I discovered a new love: watercolor.
+A few years ago I rediscovered the pleasure of spending hours with papers and pencils, and I discovered a new love: watercolor.
 Since then I have also expressed myself through illustrations.
 More recently I expanded my visual language to filmmaking, it felt for me like a natural path on my pursue of stories with visual narratives, and I have been very happy with this line of work since I started.

 In Brazil I worked for some years with commercial photography, where I specialized in gastronomy photography, focusing on the production of images for social media and marketing.
-Currently in Finland I work with the production of images, both photographic and illustrations.
-I believe a photo or an illustration can be more than just an image.
+Currently, in Finland, I work with the production of images, filmmaking, photographic, and illustrations.
+I believe a film, photo, or an illustration can be more than just an image.
 For images to enchant us it is necessary that they have a narrative, they have to refer to memories and sensations, they must provoke feelings.
 It is this provocation of feelings that I seek in my work.